 Italian Chopped Salad (CPK Copycat)

-Italian Chopped Salad is a homemade take on the California Pizza Kitchen classic.
-It’s loaded with ham, chickpeas, tomatoes, mozzarella, basil, and lettuce, all tossed in a lemon dressing.
+This Italian Chopped Salad is a homemade twist on the California Pizza Kitchen favorite, packed with ham, chickpeas, tomatoes, mozzarella, basil, and lettuce, all tossed in zesty lemon dressing!

 Prep Time: 30 minutes